eapearson/kbase-sdk-module-jgi-gateway-clj/clojure/README.md

 Two environment variables are required in order to properly hook the service up the runtime environment in deployment, so we must utilize them when developing too.

 The first is ```KB_DEPLOYMENT_CONFIG```, which contains the path to the deploy configuration file we created above.

 The second is ```KB_SERVICE_NAME```, which contains the "official", common name of the service.
 This is a spaceless string.
-It is the same name as used to name the module's spec file, and to name them module within the spec.
+It is the same name as used to name the module's spec file, and to name the module within the spec.
 It is also the name used to interact with the Service Wizard, and is used in other contexts as well.

 In our case, the service name is always "jgi_gateway_clj"